Skip to main content

 Cumulative Layout Shift in DebugBear

-The Web Vitals tab also contains a list of all layout shifts on the page and provides in-depth diagnostics to help you improve your Cumulative Layout Shift score.
+The Web Vitals tab includes a CLS debugger that shows all layout shifts on the page and provides in-depth diagnostics to help you check and improve your Cumulative Layout Shift score.

 Detailed list of layout shifts